Board of Trustees

 Shane is married to Wendy and their daughters Aimee who is in the Junior School, and Samantha who is in the Senior School.

 Outside of work, Shane enjoys spending time with his family and undertaking various sporting endeavours.

 Nina was appointed to the Board of Trustees in 2015.
 She is an Old Girl of the school, attending from 1997 to 2003.

-Nina is the founder of the Education Hub, an education charity, which aims to foster innovation and improvement in education and to drive better opportunities for students by bringing together people, resources and ideas, and translating and transforming research and innovation into future focused practice and policy.
-She also works as a lecturer at the University of Auckland where she teaches and researches in the area of technology in education.
+Nina is the founder of the Education Hub, an education charity, which aims to bridge the gap between research and practice in education by making research easily accessible and relevant to teachers and supporting teachers’ ability to use research to drive innovation and improvement in schools and ECE centres.
+She also works as a senior lecturer at the University of Auckland where she teaches and researches in the area of technology in education.

 Nina is the Chair of the Education and Curriculum subcommittee.

 Leigh Melville was appointed to the St Cuthbert’s Board of Trustees in 2017.

 A former student of the College from 1984 to 1990, Leigh was Head Girl in her final year.
 Leigh’s mother and grand-mother both attended the College and her father Ian, was a Trust Board member from 1984 to 2000.
 Leigh has served two terms on the Old Girls’ Committee, most recently as President during the College Centenary in 2013 to 2014.

 Leigh is a Director of Art + Object, an art auction house in Auckland and is Chair of the New Zealand at Venice Biennale Patrons Trust, which fundraises to support New Zealand’s participation at the Venice Biennale.

 Leigh holds a Bachelor of Communication Studies from Auckland University of Technology.
 Her daughter, Frances, is currently a student at St Cuthbert’s.